 Two Lines in Motorcycle Design - Norden 901 & KTM 990

 2021 Husqvarna Norden 901.
-Great looks, mediocre performance, heavy.
+Great looks, respectable performance, a bit heavy.

 2013 KTM 990 Adventure.
-Timeless, powerful, influential rally looks.
+Timeless, powerful, influential.

 Husqvarna logo.
 Professionally designed, symmetric, clean, and achingly Swedish.

 KTM logo.
 Artwork by that tall, stubborn kid who'd rather be in Auto Shop.
 While he'll pass Calc 2 with a solid A grade, he will never update his logo (or wardrobe).